-Performance Max campaigns allow marketers to serve ads across a range of Google products and platforms including search, display, gmail and Youtube using just one campaign.
+Performance Max campaigns allow paid media marketers to serve ads across a range of Google products and platforms including search, display, Gmail and YouTube using just one campaign.
 They replaced smart shopping earlier this year and can be a great way to achieve sales and brand awareness goals in one fell swoop!

 We have had mixed success with these campaigns, so they’re certainly not for everyone, but you can be sure your Google Ads rep will be encouraging you to try them in 2023!

 Thanks to iOS and Cookies privacy updates, the data we’re used to using to report will become no more - never to return.
 Focus less on individual channels and more on how everything is working together, ‘big picture’ thinking.

 Download our white paper about privacy and tracking for the full lowdown.
 It's free, by the way, so who could say no?

 9. Prepare for GA4